AI Runtime Security News¶

 Every fortnight, the field runs a live experiment against the framework.
 This page records what it found, and the control each result puts to the test.

-A biweekly roundup of incidents, research, and developments in AI runtime security, weighted toward agentic and multi-agent stories that test the MASO domains.
+A biweekly roundup of incidents, research, and developments in AI runtime security, weighted toward agentic and multi-agent stories that test the MASO (Multi-Agent Security Operations) domains.
 Each item is mapped to the AIRS and MASO controls most relevant to it, so you can see the framework applied to real events as they break.
 Newest items first.

 How to read each entry